edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Note that when using a custom operator the `ngOnDestroy` lifecycle hook needs to be implemented or it will instantly throw an error.
+Note that when using a custom operator the `ngOnDestroy` lifecycle hook needs to be implemented otherwise it will instantly throw an error.

 ## Some rules to follow

 - Avoid logic in `.subscribe()`.
 - Avoid subscription in services.
 - Avoid nested subscribes.
-- Don’t pass streams to components directly to decouple components.
-- Use `book$ | async as book` to minimize view subscriptions.
+- Use `books$ | async as books` to minimize view subscriptions.
-- Delegate subscription management as much as you can.
+- Delegate subscriptions management as much as you can.

 `oembed: https://twitter.com/Michael_Hladky/status/1180316203937681410`